hzeller/txtempus/README.md

 #### SunxiH3 - OrangePI PC
 So far, it has been tested on an OrangePI PC.
 Any H3 based boards should work.
 The H3 has only one PWM available - PWM0.
-This - on the OrabgePI PC board has a clock output on the debug UART - UART0.
+This - on the OrabgePI PC board - has a clock output on the 3-pin header debug UART UART0.
 The PWM output is the PA5 pin, connected to the middle pin of the debug UART.
-For amplitude modulation PA4 is used, next to PA5 on the debug UART.
-The third pin of the debug UART is a ground, which can be used as in case of the Pi.
+For amplitude modulation PA6 (GPIO17) is used, just as in case of thePi.

+One may consider using PA4 as the amplitude modulation pin- next to the PWM clock pin - but my experience shows that the board would not normally boot with the default settings if the antenna is connected to the debug UART.

 #### Nvidia Jetson Series (experimental)